Regenerative medicine

 Lymphedema treatment using gene therapy

-Objectives & Technical challenges
+Objectives & PROGRAM challenges

-The main objective of the TheraLymph project is to develop a treatment for Lymphedema using multi-gene delivery FlashRNA® technology in a non-integrative gene therapy approach.
+The main objective of the TheraLymph project is to develop a Lymphedema treatment using FlashRNA® multi-RNA delivery technology in a non-integrative gene therapy approach.
 The project consortium’s translational research program brings together scientists and physicians from 5 European countries and is focused on patients who developed Lymphedema after breast cancer surgery.
-The project goal is to validate the best molecule combination for gene therapy and to finalize phase I/II clinical trials at the affiliated hospital.

 Timeline & Funding